• journal prompts for self growth

 When I use running as a metaphor for life, I suddenly can see everything more clearly.

-It doesn’t matter if a person runs faster than me.
-It doesn’t matter if a person runs farther than I run.
+It doesn’t matter if another person runs faster than me.
+It doesn’t matter if another person runs farther than I run.
 It doesn’t matter if someone climbs an elevation that’s higher than what I climb.
 And it doesn’t matter if a person has more medals than me, or if they got theirs first.

 Never, under any circumstances, does another person’s ability to run take away from my own.